Ten Unique Types of Friendships: How Many are in Your Life Right Now?

 Your connection is a feeling that surpasses understanding .”
 You know them deeply that you may not know how to explain.”
 This friend may come in and out of your life, but you always know how to pick up right where you left off.

-3. The compatible friendship.
+3. The Compatible Friendship.

 A study done in early 2018 sought to determine if friends have similar neural responses.
 The results “suggest that friends are exceptionally similar to one another in terms of how they perceive, interpret, and react to the world around them, as reflected in unobtrusive measurements of mental processes as they unfold over time.”

 The study validated that friends experience the world similarly and that science proves their compatibility.
-These friends are again wired and experience the world in the same way.
-Through the law of attraction, they naturally gravitate toward one another.

 Having friends who are “like us” is a rare comfort.
 You can do life together, side by side.